awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

         // 2.
 Instantiate an AWS KMS master key provider in strict mode using buildStrict().
         // In strict mode, the AWS KMS master key provider encrypts and decrypts only by using the key
         // indicated by keyArn.
-        // To encrypt and decrypt with this master key provider, use an AWS KMS key ARN to identify the CMKs.
+        // To encrypt and decrypt with this master key provider, use an AWS KMS key ARN to identify the AWS KMS keys.
         // In strict mode, the decrypt operation requires a key ARN. final KmsMasterKeyProvider keyProvider = KmsMasterKeyProvider.builder().buildStrict(keyArn);